kanno-soe/kanno-soe/Exposition/Theory.md

 We can talk of the ”floor” at act-time in the same way that one can talk of sleep at act-time — it doesn’t in itself require the person to be sleeping to do so, or cause one to sleep necessarily, or anything like that.

 The floor is not a first moment, a hidden base, or a final substance.
 Generally, we talk of the floor as *doing no separating work*.
-That’s because we even though distinctions can be made in designation-without-grasping (the intersection of act-time with floor), the floor term itself has no notion of separation.
+That’s because even though distinctions can be made in discernment-without-grasping (the intersection of act-time with floor), the floor term itself has no notion of separation.

 Act-time is the conventional diagnostic tier at which this call, this receiving, this response, this practice, and the distinctions needed to describe them are live.